Tornc/mc_ballistics/README.md

 # Create: Big Cannons Cannon Doxxer

 A ballistics simulation tool for the [Create: Big Cannons](https://modrinth.com/mod/create-big-cannons) addon.

-Features trajectory visualisation, a firing solution calculator and a way to reverse-locate a cannon's position... in theory.
+Features:
+- Trajectory visualisation
+- Firing solution calculator (with target lead)
+- Reverse-locating a cannon's position

 Check it out at: https://tornc.github.io/mc_ballistics/.

 ## How to use

 1. Click on the link.
 2. Use the sidebar to set simulation parameters.
-The 'Calculator' section contains run-of-the-mill features for firing at coordinates.
-The 'Reverse calculator' is the one doing the 'doxxing'.
+3. The 'Calculator' section can fire at coordinates or a moving target.
+4. The 'Reverse calculator' has settings that affect the calculator's performance.
-3. The main view ('Plot' tab) displays an interactive 3D plot, in which you can move around with the camera.
+5. The main view ('Plot' tab) displays an interactive 3D plot, in which you can move around with the camera.
-4. The 'Results' tab shows information required for firing solutions.
+6. The 'Results' tab shows information required for firing solutions.

 ---